-We intend to use the net proceeds from this offering to acquire additional high quality MBS, on a leveraged basis, consistent with our investment policy and for working capital, which may include, among other things, the repayment of our repurchase agreements.

-NYSE symbol MFA

-(1) The number of shares of our common stock outstanding immediately after the closing of this offering is based on 151,767,979 shares of our common stock outstanding as of May 27, 2008.
+THE OFFERING Common stock we are offering 40,000,000 shares Common stock to be outstanding after this offering 191,767,979 shares(1)(2) Use of proceeds after expenses We intend to use the net proceeds from this offering to acquire additional high quality MBS, on a leveraged basis, consistent with our investment policy and for working capital, which may include, among other things, the repayment of our repurchase agreements.
+NYSE symbol MFA (1) The number of shares of our common stock outstanding common stock outstanding as of May 28, 2008. immediately after the closing of this offering is based on 151,767,979 shares of our

-(2) The number of shares of our common stock outstanding immediately after this offering excludes 632,000 shares of our common stock issuable upon the exercise of stock options outstanding as of May 27, 2008 under our 2004 Equity Compensation Plan.
+(2) The number of shares of our common stock outstanding immediately after this offering excludes 632,000 shares of our common stock issuable upon the exercise of stock options outstanding as of May 28, 2008 under our 2004 Equity Compensation Plan.